The Honey Harvest

 |---|---|---|

-In all cases: cover removed supers without delay, avoid leaving frames in open air, and manage the risk of robbing, especially during a dearth.
+In all cases: cover removed supers without delay, avoid leaving frames in the open air and manage the risk of robbing, especially during dearth.

 1.6 Transport and temporary storage of supers